theshock/atomjs/Docs/En/Declare/Declare.md

 `params` object without `prototype` property is recognized as `prototype`, otherwise it is parsed with the following rules:

-* `name` - name of result constructor and instances.
-Can be used for debug and is returned by `toString` method
+* `name` - name of the resulting constructor and instances.
+Can be used for debugging, and is returned by `toString` method

 		var C = atom.declare({
 			name: 'FooQux',